dimidagd/dimidagd.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: "PhD Cyber-Resilient Sensor Fusion"
+    - course: "PhD in Multi-Modal Data Fusion"
       institution: "Technical University of Denmark"
       year: 2024
     - course: "MSc Automation & Robot Technology"